 Event will wrap up around 9:30 pm, and volunteers will complete the final cleanup.

+Good info, but missing evidence of how you know your plan will be successful – Ref Assignment

 Project Outcomes

 The goal of this project is to not only increase the physical footprint of Harvest Hope but to expand our reach into the local community as well.
 Even though this event is only temporary, the impact on the local Columbia community and the publicity this will bring, allowing us to feed more people, will last a lifetime.